-After brainstorming for hours and asking all of your friends and colleagues for feedback, you’ve finally come up with the perfect name.
-Miraculously, the URL was available, at least in the .us top-level domain.
+You’ve done it.
+After brainstorming for hours, furiously using Google to search for synonyms or words that rhyme, and running names by friends and family, you’ve finally found the perfect name for your business.
+You are delighted to find that the matching URL is available, at least in the .us top-level domain.
 However, you are not yet in the clear.

-When selecting a corporate name, you need to keep these questions in mind:
+When selecting a corporate name, you should consider the following questions:

-- Is the name available for registration and use as a trademark; and
+- Is the name available for use and registration as a trademark in the U.S.?

 - Is the name available as a registered business name with your state of incorporation’s Secretary of State’s office?

-Is the name available for registration and use as a trademark?
+How do I know whether a name is available for registration and use as a trademark?

-Company name availability determined through the name check process with the various Secretary of State offices (see below) does not guarantee that the name is available for use as a trademark in connection with the sale of particular goods or services, and securing a name through filing of incorporation documents, qualifying to do business, or even registering a related domain name, does not confer trademark rights.
-Therefore, if you intend to use some variation of the corporate name as a trademark or service mark in your business, we strongly recommend conducting trademark searches to determine if there are conflicting or similar trademarks or names in use.
+Company name availability determined through the name check process with the various Secretary of State offices (see below) does not guarantee that the name is available for use as a trademark in connection with the sale of particular goods or services.
+Put another way, securing a name through filing of incorporation documents, qualifying to do business, or even registering a related domain name, does not confer trademark rights.
+Therefore, if you intend to use some variation of the corporate name as a trademark or service mark in your business, it is typically worth conducting trademark searches to determine if there are conflicting or similar trademarks or names in use.

 To learn more about trademarks, see our article on Neglecting Trademark Protection Could Be a Costly Mistake.